 > Custom Code.

-- Click onto the page to add the calculation.
+- Click on the page to add the calculation.

 Make the search widget interactive in View Mode